 8.1.7.
 The right to object to our processing of your data in certain circumstances;

 8.1.8.
 In certain circumstances, the right to require us to give you the data we hold about you in a structured, commonly used and machine-readable format so that you can provide the data to another data controller.

 8.3.
-You also have the right to lodge a complaint with the Information Commissioner’s Office (www.ico.org.uk) if you are concerned that we are not respecting your rights under Data Protection Law.
+You also have the right to lodge a complaint with the Information Commissioner’s Office (www.ico.org.uk) if you are based in the UK if you are concerned that we are not respecting your rights under Data Protection Law.
 The Information Commissioner’s Office is the authority in the UK which is responsible for overseeing the application of, and enforcing, Data Protection Law.

 9. ACCESSING YOUR DATA